Insights and blogs

 How do we achieve this?

-CFH Radstock maintain registration to ISO 27001:2013.
+CFH Radstock maintains registration to ISO 27001:2013.
 An independent audit is carried out by BSI, against the requirements of the standard twice per year at the Radstock site.
 PRINT.UK.COM has been added as an extension of scope to the Radstock certification to maintain registration to ISO 27001.
 The Windsor site is audited by BSI once per year as part of the schedule for both sites.

 The 3 ISO standards work on a 3 year audit cycle – 2 years of surveillance audits where samples of the standard are audited and then in the third year, a full standard re-certification audit takes place to ensure that we are meeting the required standard and can continue to display the ISO badge.

-Cyber Essentials Plus Certification
+Cyber Essentials Certification

 What is it?

-This government-backed scheme is simple, but effective, that helps companies to protect their organisation, whatever its size, against a whole range of the most common cyber-attacks.
+This government-backed scheme is simple but effective, that helps companies to protect their organisation, whatever its size, against a whole range of the most common cyber-attacks.

 Those controls are: